 Having issues with video playback?
-Below, we've put together a quick guide to troubleshooting your own/your students' video issues that should help you get everything solved in no time!
+We've put together this quick guide to troubleshooting your own/your students' video issues.
+Read more below.

 Troubleshooting guide for videos

-Take a look below to see if you're running into a similar issue and how to troubleshoot.
-If you're still having troubles or you're experiencing something not listed below, skip to the last section to find the information our Support team will need to help you out and get in touch with us.
+If you're still having trouble, or you're experiencing something not listed below, skip to the last section to find the information our Support team will need to help you out, and get in touch with us.

 My video isn't loading and shows a blank screen

-The large majority of time video issues are browser specific; for example, it may be that you have a plugin installed that is blocking the videos or your browser may not support the file type you are using.
+The large majority of the time video issues are browser-specific; for example, it may be that you have a plugin installed that is blocking the videos or your browser may not support the file type you are using.
 Try using a different browser or an incognito window instead.

 Sometimes your network may be blocking our video host.
 You may also need to add the following to your safe list:

-My video isn't loading and shows an "Oops" message
+My video isn't loading and shows an "Oops!
+Something went wrong" message

 This error occurs if your video is still in the middle of being processed by our video hosting service, or if there was an error uploading the video.
 It can also occur if you do not currently have any video uploaded to the lesson.